psychemedia/storytelling-notes/strange_visitor.md

 XXXII.
 THE STRANGE VISITOR

 *Source.* — From Chambers, *l.c.* 64, much Anglicised.
 I have retained "Aih-late-wee-moul," though I candidly confess I have not the slightest idea what it means; judging other children by myself, I do not think that makes the response less effective.
-The prosaic- minded may substitute "Up-late-and-little-food."
+The prosaic-minded may substitute "Up-late-and-little-food."

 *Parallels.* — The man made by instalments, occurs in the Grimms' No. 4, and something like it in an English folk-tale. *The Golden Ball*. *ap.* Henderson, *l.c.*, p.
 333.